BuzzFeed reporter receives subpoena in ongoing Unsworth-Musk defamation lawsuit

 Lawyers for Musk previously subpoenaed the outlet twice during the discovery phase, and lawyers for Unsworth did so once.
 BuzzFeed provided some of the requested documents while objecting to others on First Amendment and reporter’s privilege grounds.
-The deposition subpoena indicates that a judge sustained the outlet’s objections.
+The judge sustained the outlet’s objections.

 Musk was the first to file a subpoena demanding reporter Mac appear at a Sept.
 11 deposition in San Francisco.
 About a week later, Unsworth’s counsel issued its own subpoena against Mac, effectively joining Musk’s.
 The U.S. Press Freedom Tracker reviewed the motion to quash both subpoenas for Mac’s deposition.

 According to the filing, the cover letter on the subpoena stated, “Mr. Musk does not intend to seek testimony from you that would be protected by the United States or California Constitutions or any other reporter’s privilege.”
 The letter did not, however, state what information Musk did hope to obtain by questioning Mac.